thanhmai2408/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

+- Total number of missing values in the dataset is 2304

 2. Devise a strategy for filling in all of the missing values in the dataset.The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.

-In order to fill in the NA value, I will use the mean of steps for that particular 5-minute interval
+- In order to fill in the NA value, I will use the mean of steps for that particular 5 minute interval

 3. Create a new dataset that is equal to the original dataset but with the missing data filled in.

 ```r